 Virginia Tech teaching/research faculty as well as individuals with suitable academic training, research and applied experience from outside Virginia Tech.
-Those who are not Virginia Tech tenure track teaching/research faculty, may serve on Advisory Committees with approval from the Committee Chair and Graduate School, but they may not serve as Committee Chairs.
-Students must work with the Graduate School to appropriately register and approve such personnel.
-Should you determine that a non-VT member is appropriate for your committee, please ask they provide a current CV to Krystal Wright so she can file the appropriate form with the Graduate School.
-You will then receive notice from the Grad School if the member has been approved.
+Those who are not Virginia Tech tenure-track teaching/research faculty may serve on Advisory Committees with approval from the Committee Chair and Graduate School, but they may not serve as Committee Chairs.
+The Graduate School must approve such personnel.
+Should you determine that a non-VT member is appropriate for your committee, please ask they provide a current CV to Kelly Crist so she can file the appropriate form with the Graduate School.
+You will receive notice from the Graduate School if the member has been approved.